swisspost/jsonschema2pojo-openenum/README.md

 This allows backward compatibility when JSON schemas get new enum values whereas existing code does not yet know them.

-Methods are in place to detect values not yet known to an application.
+Enum classes have methods to detect values not yet known to an application.

 The generated code looks like: